DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-SamSamson987/README.md

     - relationship of elements between two sets.

-      ✓ Binary relation - realation is from set A to set B and is a subset of A x B.
+      ✓ Binary relation

+         - realation is from set A to set B and is a subset of A x B.

-      ✓ Reflexive relation - if (a,a) is an element of R (relation) for every element a in set A.
+      ✓ Reflexive relation

+         - if (a,a) is an element of R (relation) for every element a in set A.

-      ✓ Symmetric relation - if (b,a) is an element of R whenever (a,b) is an element of R, for all a,b in set A; antisymmetric - if a = b.
+      ✓ Symmetric relation

+         - if (b,a) is an element of R whenever (a,b) is an element of R, for all a,b in set A; antisymmetric - if a = b.

+      ✓ Transitive relation

-      ✓ Transitive relation- whenever (a,b) and (b,c) are elements of R, then (a.c) is an element of R; a,b,c are in set A.
+         - whenever (a,b) and (b,c) are elements of R, then (a.c) is an element of R; a,b,c are in set A.

-      ✓ Equivalence relation - a relation that is reflexive, symmetric and transitive.
+      ✓ Equivalence relation

+         - a relation that is reflexive, symmetric and transitive.

-        • Equivalencee class (a) - set of all elements that are related to an element a of A.
+         • Equivalencee class (a)

+           - set of all elements that are related to an element a of A.

-      ✓ n-ary relation - is the relationship of elements from two or more sets; A1 x A2 x An, where A-domains and n-degree.
+      ✓ n-ary relation

+          - is the relationship of elements from two or more sets; A1 x A2 x An, where A-domains and n-degree.

-➤ Composite (S o R) - (a,b) and (b,c) such that (a,c), from sets A, B, C.
+➤ Composite (S o R)

+       - (a,b) and (b,c) such that (a,c), from sets A, B, C.

-➤ Partial ordering - is a reflective, antisymmetric and transitive relation on a set S
+➤ Partial ordering

+       - is a reflective, antisymmetric and transitive relation on a set S

             ✓ poset - partially ordered set.

-➤ Lexicographic order - based in the ordering of the letters in the alphabet
+➤ Lexicographic order

+    - based in the ordering of the letters in the alphabet

+➤ Lattices

-➤ Lattices - a partially unordered set in which every pair of elements has both a least upper bound and a greatest lower bound.
+    - a partially unordered set in which every pair of elements has both a least upper bound and a greatest lower bound.